Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

             row_number() over( partition by dw_hash_diff order by last_modified_dt desc, dw_file_row_no )  = 1
     )
 ```
-10. The final *"select"* will again select from the permanent raw layer table (line_item_hist) for the same logical partition range (week), and compare it to the deduped staging records to identify what needs to be inserted into the line_item_hist table.
+10. The final outside *"select"* will again select from the permanent raw layer table (line_item_hist) for the same logical partition range (week), and compare it to the deduped staging records to identify what needs to be inserted into the line_item_hist table.
-11. **Important:**  The *"order by"* is a key point as it sorts the rows with the same orderdate together in the micropartitions as they are inserted into the table, to optimize query performance.
 ``` sql
 select
          s.dw_line_item_shk